jonit-dev/coding-prompts/planning.md

 ## Mandatory Steps

-1. **Explore codebase** → read until you’re 100 % sure of the solution.
+1. **Explore codebase** → read until you're 100 % sure of the solution.
 2. **Validate** all assumptions against source files before you finish.
 3. Output **ONE `.md` file** only.